Zhangtoria/Vacation-Scholar-Quantile-Regression/README.md

 This is my vacation scholar project to apply quantile regression to BMI indices.

-For testing please run clone this repo and run script.R using R 2.3+.
+For testing please clone this repo and run script.R using R 2.3+.